 The Delaware Investments Global and International Value Equity team seeks to anticipate and benefit from the significant volatility that typically occurs within international and developing economies.
 It employs a rigorous analytical process to identify favorable stocks in these economies.

-Learn more about Delaware Global Value Fund and Delaware International Value Equity Fund.
+Learn more about the team’s Global Value Equity and International Value Equity strategies.

 The views expressed represent the Manager’s assessment of the market environment as of August 2012, and should not be considered a recommendation to buy, hold, or sell any security, and should not be relied on as research or investment advice.
 Views are subject to change without notice and may not reflect the Manager’s current views.